lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

    (*) = (FCN values indicating the order)

 ~~~~
-{: #Fig-Bitmap-lastWin title='Example of the Bitmap in ACK-Always or ACK-on-Error for the last window, for N=3)'}
+{: #Fig-Bitmap-lastWin title='Example of the Bitmap in ACK-Always or ACK-on-Error for the last window'}

 ### Abort formats {#Aborts}